Class fields and form class groups for solving certain quadratic Diophantine equations

 \section{Abstract}

 Let $K$ be an imaginary quadratic field and $\mathcal{O}$ be an order in $K$.
 We construct class fields associated with form class groups which are isomorphic to certain $\mathcal{O}$-ideal class groups in terms of the theory of canonical models due to Shimura.
-By utilizing these form class groups, we first derive a congruence relation on special values of a modular function of higher level as an analogue of Kronecker's congruence relation.
-Furthermore, as an application of such class fields, for a positive integer $n$ we examine primes of the form $x^2+ny^2$ with some additional conditions.
+As its applications, by using such class fields, for a positive integer $n$ we first find primes of the form $x^2+ny^2$ with additional conditions on $x$ and $y$.
+Second, by utilizing these form class groups, we derive a congruence relation on special values of a modular function of higher level as an analogue of Kronecker's congruence relation.